UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 This will open `nano`.

-> Let's leaern about nano.
+> Let's learn about nano.
 All of the nano commands are shown at the bottom of the window

 Start typing in the nano window.
 You see text.